West of England Combined Authority: Membership

 Former South Gloucestershire Council leader Matthew Riddle was chosen to be interim chair of the combined authority until the first elected mayor took office on 8 May 2017, when Marvin Rees was chosen to be vice-chair.

 As of April 2019, the authority employed 84, including the staff of the West of England Local Enterprise Partnership and the 'Invest in Bristol and Bath' team.

 In 2021, there was a dispute between the members and the Mayor of the West of England over the mayor's powers, in particular a power to veto alternative proposals to the joint committee including North Somerset Council.
 The four local authorities' monitoring officers, who give legal advice, stated the veto could arguably amount to maladministration.
 On 15 October 2021, the four council leaders did not attend a WECA meeting with the mayor, which meant over £50 million of spending decisions could not be made.
 In November 2021, after taking new legal advice, Norris agreed not to claim veto powers on decisions involving North Somerset.

 In September 2024, North Somerset Council submitted an expression of interest in formally joining the West of England Combined Authority.
 Following the 2025 mayoral election, the leader of North Somerset Council, Mike Bell, began attending meetings of the combined authority as the next step towards North Somerset possibly formally joining the combined authority.
+Residents of North Somerset backed plans to join the WECA in a public consultation in April 2026.
+If approved by ministers, North Somerset Council could join the WECA in either 2026 or 2027.

 The mayor is a member of the Mayoral Council for England and the Council of the Nations and Regions.